Why You Should Get Your Dog Microchipped

-How A Dog Microchip Works
+How a Dog Microchip Works

-Here is a common scenario of how a microchip works.
-Your dog escapes the yard and is found a few miles away by an animal control officer, who takes the dog back to the shelter and scans the dog in hopes of finding a microchip code.
-When a code is found and displayed on the scanner, the shelter employee is able to determine which database to contact for further information.
-Once the database is contacted, the microchip code is given.
-Learn more about What is a Pet Microchip Scanner?
+Your dog escapes the yard and is found a few miles away by an animal control officer, who takes the dog back to a shelter and scans them in the hope of finding a microchip code.

-At this point, there are two outcomes.
-If the owner did not register his name and telephone number with the database, the veterinary clinic that purchased the microchip is listed.
-Unfortunately, the dog must stay at the shelter until the veterinary clinic can be contacted, usually the next business day, in order to determine the name and telephone number of the owner.
+- If the owner did not register their name and telephone number with the database, the veterinary clinic where the microchip was purchased will be contacted.
+Unfortunately, the dog must stay at the shelter until the veterinary clinic can be reached and they can track down the owner.

 Dog Microchip Recommendations